TirathJaggee/1800_202510_30/README.md

 - **Leaderboard** to track user progress and achievements
 - **Educational resources** about nutrition and healthy eating

+## Developers
+- **Alexander Fisher** - BCIT CST Student with a passion for video games and chilling.
+- **Nicolas Agostini** - BCIT CST Student with a passion for technology and AI.
+- **Tirath Jaggee** - BCIT CST Student.
+Chose BCIT because the course is accelerated!

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript, Bootstrap 5
 - **Backend:** Node.js, Express.js